 What’s the difference between aluminum and fiberglass?

-Besides the core, the cladding is where you see the biggest difference between the wood core and fiberglass core options.
+Besides the core, the cladding is where you see the biggest difference between the wood and fiberglass core options.
 The only options you have for the exterior surface of the Marvin Signature windows and doors are “wood” and “aluminum cladding.”
 The wood is not a cladding for the Signature series.
 It is part of the sash and assembly, so it still needs a finish coat applied to it, or the elements will cause failure.
 The extruded aluminum has a very durable coating called Kynar.
 This finish is tested to be fade and failure resistant for several decades in areas with direct sunlight.

 Both fiberglass and aluminum clad options are very durable.
 The warranty on the finish for the aluminum was 20 years, according to their site.
-This is much better than the oil-based coatings, which will show discoloration between 2-5 years.
+This durability is much better than the oil-based coatings, which will show discoloration between 2-5 years.

 Is the fiberglass option more expensive?

 You would think that the Marvin Elevate series would be the most costly option due to its versatility.
 However, that is not the case.
 The Marvin Signature series costs more due to the extra manufacturing it takes to process and mill the wood.
 Aluminum is also slighting more expensive to work with.
 Aluminum needs the extra step of coating it after it is shaped.
 The fiberglass has added pigments that are the same color through the core.

 If you have a Marvin Signature Series and Marvin Essential placed side by side, you won’t see a significant difference.
 The installation is the same as well.
 They can both come with nail fins.
 They also install the same, and flashing details are the same for both.
 The main indicator they are different is that cladding is either aluminum or fiberglass.
 Both have a wood appearance on the interior.

 What is a “thermal break”?